Kashmir battles to restore mobile services after militant attacks

 Telecom towers may be shifted near security posts to improve safety, said K. Rajendra, director general of the Jammu & Kashmir police.
 "Wherever the need arises for providing security to towers, we will provide it," he said.

-Subscribers of six firms were affected by the disruptions: State-owned BSNL, Airtel, Aircel, Vodafone, Idea, and Reliance Communications, according to the operators association.
+Subscribers of six firms were affected by the disruptions: State-owned BSNL, Airtel, Aircel, Vodafone (IPO-VODA.BO), Idea, and Reliance Communications , according to the operators association.
 Aircel is a unit of Malaysia's Maxis Communications Bhd.

 One industry source estimated losses to the telecoms operators at as much as 800 million rupees ($13 million) a month if the outages persist.
 The impact on local businesses could be far higher.